oeg-upm/loom-ld/README.md

 Test the [implementation](core/src/main/resources/test.sparql) with the query
 3. Add linking functions as JenaARQ extensions to the implementation
    - Import [functions](https://github.com/AndreaCimminoArriaga/EvA4LD/tree/master/tdg.link_discovery.connector.sparql/tdg/link_discovery/connector/sparql/evaluator/arq/linker/string_similarities)

+# Outcome
-> Build a set of HTML views to assist users for writing the link rules
+1. Build a set of HTML views to assist users for writing the link rules;
-> Compare the time required by our proposal for linking two datasets with Limes or Silk for the same datasets.
+2. Compare the time required by our proposal for linking two datasets with Limes or Silk for the same datasets.